Updated March 2021

 Under the treaty, each member could verify other parties’ compliance using national technical means of verification, such as satellite reconnaissance.

 The treaty also created a Standing Consultative Commission (SCC), a forum where each country was represented by a Commissioner, Executive Officer and delegation.
 The SCC could not impose sanctions or any other repercussions on parties that violated the treaty; instead it served as a forum in which members could raise concerns about other’s compliance.
 The SCC served as a vital body within which the United States and the Soviet Union remained in communication even when other diplomatic initiatives broke down.

 In December 2001, the George W. Bush Administration announced that the United States planned to withdraw from the ABM Treaty.
 Six months later, the United States officially withdrew from the treaty in order to develop and deploy the Ground-Based Midcourse Defense (GMD) system.
-This was the only time that the United States has withdrawn from a major international arms control treaty.
-At the time, Russia said that it did not feel threatened by U.S. withdrawal, but called the move “a mistake.”
+At the time, this was the only time that the United States had withdrawn from a major international arms control treaty.
+Russia said that it did not feel threatened by U.S. withdrawal, but called the move “a mistake.”

 Why It Mattered